GeorgeZaglaris/ECT-EC/README.md

 ##  Credits

-Developed for internal testing at **Uni.systems** for evaluating indoor comf
+Developed for internal testing at **Uni.systems** for evaluating indoor comfort and energy tradeoffs using ML and EnergyPlus.